-What to eat: You must not eat any food, suck candy, or chew gum until AFTER the colonoscopy is over.
+What to eat: you must not eat any foods, suck candy, or chew gum until AFTER the colonoscopy is over.

-What to drink: You may drink water, black coffee (without sugar, milk or cream), tea, apple juice, soda pop, or club soda.
+What to drink: You may drink water, black coffee (without sugar, milk or cream), apple juice, soda pop, or club soda.
 Stop drinking these liquids at least 3 hours before the colonoscopy.

-Medications: do NOT take any medication for diabetes or diuretics (such as lasix/furosemide) You may take your other medications with a small amount of liquid up to four hours before the colonoscopy.
+Medications: do NOT take any medication for diabetes, diuretics (such as lasix/furosemide), or blood pressure medicine that ends in "pril" or "artan".
+You may take your other medications with a small amount of liquid up to four hours before the colonoscopy.

-Taking your "Prep": You should have already completed one-half of the Miralax prep the night before the procedure.
-You will take the prep just as you had done the night before.
-Mix the other half of the Miralax with the other 64-ounce bottle of chilled Gatorade.
-Then drink one 8 ounce glass of this solution every 15 minutes until completed.
-You must take the second half of your prep starting 4 hours before the time your colonoscopy is scheduled, and finish it at least 2 hours before, even if that means having to get up very early.
-For example, if your colonoscopy is scheduled for 1:00 PM then take the second part of your prep at 9:00 AM and finish by 11:00 AM the morning of your colonoscopy.
-If your colonoscopy is scheduled for 9:00 AM then take the second part of your prep at 5:00 AM and finish by 7:00 AM the morning of your colonoscopy.
-We know it is hard to get up this early, but it is very important to take the second part of your prep 4 hours before your colonoscopy in order to get the best results.
+Taking your "Prep": You should have already completed 3/4 of the prep the night before the procedure.
+You must take the remaining 1/4 of your prep (again, 8 ounces every 30 minutes) starting 4 hours before the time your colonoscopy is scheduled, and finish it at least 2 hours before, even if that means having to get up very early.
+We know it is hard to get up this early, but it is very important to take the last 1/4 of your prep 4 hours before your colonoscopy in order to get the best results.

 After you complete the prep do not take any other liquid or food.
-Arrive 60 minutes before your scheduled appointment time accompanied by an adult who can drive you home after the test.
+Arrive 60 minutes before your scheduled appointment accompanied by an adult who can drive you home after the test.
 Your driver is required to stay on the premises until you are ready to go home after the procedure.
-Please bring a list of your current medications.
-If you have an ostomy, please bring at a new set of supplies in case it needs to be changed.
-You should expect to spend up to 4 hours in our procedures unit, longer if you are scheduled to have an additional test done on the same day.
+Please make sure you bring your hospital card and a list of your current medications.
+You should expect to spend up to 4 to 5 hours in our procedures unit, longer if you are scheduled to have an additional test done on the same day.